viper2708/Viper_Obsidian/Courses/Office SG/My Learning/Basics of Permanent Level 1 Control.md

 * Blueprint : general principles
 	* The implementation of the APRC approach, for each entity of the Group included in the deployment scope, and at the appropriate level of detail, is done through a 'Blueprint'.
 Let's see what it consists of:
 		* The blueprint is the instrument for selecting the content of the activities and processes in the area of responsibility
-		* The blueprint is the "golden source" to be used when organising and performing exercises related to the control of non-financial risks (implementation of the APRC approach, risk management [RCSA, COMPASS, etc.], collection of losses and incidents, etc.)
+		* The blueprint is the "golden source" to be used when organizing and performing exercises related to the control of non-financial risks (implementation of the APRC approach, risk management (RCSA, COMPASS, etc.), collection of losses and incidents, etc.)
 		* Based on the selected activities and processes, the blueprint inherits a level 1 control plan.
 The control plan makes it possible to determine the control needs applicable to the scope of responsibility, for the control of non-financial risks

 * Control Plan : General principles